 - Write about something you find interesting

-A dissertation can take a very long time to complete.
-It can be months or weeks depending on your commitments towards it, hence; the need to choose something that you are passionate about.
+It can take a pretty long time to write my dissertation.
+This can be weeks or months depending on your commitments towards it, hence; the need to choose something that you are passionate about.
 Your interest in the topic would keep you going even when there is no motivation.
 It would provoke your intuition to research more on the subject to develop one of the best pieces in your field of studies.
 Secondly, the topic should be something that has benefits for your future career.

 - The uniqueness of the topic